 Connect Historic Boston, Boston

-HSH designed the TIGER-funded Connect Historic Boston project, one of the most progressive multimodal transportation projects in the country.
-The $24 million construction project will revolutionize the way Boston residents commute and tourists explore the City.
+The TIGER Grant-funded Connect Historic Boston project is one of the most progressive multimodal transportation projects in the country.
+The $24 million construction project revolutionized the way Boston residents commute and tourists explore the City.
 The focal point is a two-way protected cycle track that runs along the center of Causeway Street in front of the TD Garden.
 The 1.4-mile Complete Streets project extends from Atlantic Avenue along Commercial Street, Causeway Street, and Staniford Street to Cambridge Street.